photoprism/photoprism-docs/docs/setup.md

 ## Installation ##

-Before you start, make sure you got [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
+Before you start, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux and Windows.
 Developers can skip this and move on to the [Developer Guide](https://github.com/photoprism/photoprism/wiki).
+We are working hard to make Docker optional.

 ### Step 1: Configure ###